milselarch/trie_rcv/README.md

 order between candidate preferences via [ranked-pair](https://en.wikipedia.org/wiki/Ranked_pairs) comparisons, and eliminate the candidate(s) that are at the bottom to the pecking order.
-This ensures that the winning candidate is a [Condorcet winner](https://en.wikipedia.org/wiki/Condorcet_winner_criterion) if one exists in the poll  results, and will revert to `EliminationStrategies::ElimnateAll` if the preference graph cannot be constructed.
+This ensures that the winning candidate is a [Condorcet winner](https://en.wikipedia.org/wiki/Condorcet_winner_criterion) if one exists in the poll  results, and will revert to `EliminationStrategies::EliminateAll` if the preference graph cannot be constructed.

 ## Build instructions